STRENGTH AND HONOR

 She withdrew her hand.
 “Just like you to ruin the moment.”

-“Listen,” Brenda said.
-“They’re calling for a match down in Eldorado this afternoon.
+“All right, genius,” Brenda said, “I’ll tell you something you don’t know.
+They’re calling for a match down in Eldorado this afternoon.
 Seventy five dollars to the winner.”

 “Yeah?
-Short notice.”
+That’s short notice.”

 “Someone must’ve dropped out.”

 Well now,” Dusty said.
-“Just think of the possibilities.”
+“That sounds promising.
+Just think of the possibilities.”

-Brenda sat still, looking out the windshield at the sycamore trees and line of small shops with their makeshift awnings and signs and flags, and the cold gray street and telephone poles receding ever smaller toward Schoolhouse Road.
+Brenda sat still, looking out the windshield at the sycamore trees and line of little shops with their makeshift awnings and signs and flags, and the cold gray street and telephone poles receding ever smaller toward Schoolhouse Road.
 Finally she said: “I do think of them, more than you’ll ever know.”

 “I know it,” Dusty said.